OSC/ood-documentation/source/installation/resource-manager/bin-override-example.rst

 A Working Example Of A ``bin_overrides`` Script
 ===============================================

 ``sbatch`` is the Slurm scheduler's submission client.
-In this example we will show how cluster configuration's ``bin_override`` may be used to change default behavior.
+In this example we will show how cluster configuration's ``bin_overrides`` may be used to change default behavior.

-This example demonstrates a few uses of overriding the default scheduler clients:
+This example demonstrates a few uses of wrapping the default scheduler clients:

-* Logging values passed to the scheduler
+* Using SSH from the web host to launch ``sbatch`` on the submit host
 * Altering arguments passed to the scheduler
-* Using SSH from the web host to launch ``sbatch`` on the submit host
 * Altering the script passed to ``sbatch`` (which is almost certainly a terrible idea)
+* Logging values passed to the scheduler in a custom location (note that the values passed to ``sbatch`` are also logged to the PUN log file at ``/var/log/nginx/$USER/error.log`` by the Dashboard and Job Composer when submitting jobs)

 .. warning::